Contents of the United States diplomatic cables leak (United Arab Emirates): Mohammad bin Zayed

-In a cable leak, then US ambassador to UAE Richard G. Olson described Mohammed bin Zayed as "The key decision maker on national security issues" and assess that he has "authority in all matters except for final decisions on oil policy and major state expenditures."
-He describes the UAE president Khalifa bin Zayed Al Nahyan as "a distant and uncharismatic personage".
-Olson sees Mohammed bin Zayed as "dynamic member of the generation succeeding the geriatric cases who have dominated the region for decades".
-He continues to state that Mohammed bin Zayed is " a reformer, actively seeking to improve the life of his citizens and the UAE's future through better education and health care, and through economic diversification, including investments in clean energy to prepare his citizenry for a post-hydrocarbon future".
-Olston describes that Mohammad bin Zayed has structured the UAE Armed Forces to be closely aligned with the US and continues to "support us where he thinks we have been right (Afghanistan), but also where he thinks we have pursued misguided policies (Iraq)."
+In a cable leak, then US ambassador to the UAE Richard G. Olson described Mohammed bin Zayed as "the key decision maker on national security issues", and assessed that he had "authority in all matters except for final decisions on oil policy and major state expenditures."
+He described the UAE president Khalifa bin Zayed Al Nahyan as "a distant and uncharismatic personage", in contrast with Mohammed bin Zayed, who Olson regarded as a "dynamic member of the generation succeeding the geriatric cases who have dominated the region for decades."
+He continues to state that Mohammed bin Zayed is "a reformer, actively seeking to improve the life of his citizens and the UAE's future through better education and health care, and through economic diversification, including investments in clean energy to prepare his citizenry for a post-hydrocarbon future".
+According to Olson, Mohammad bin Zayed has structured the UAE Armed Forces to be closely aligned with the US and continues to "support us where he thinks we have been right (Afghanistan), but also where he thinks we have pursued misguided policies (Iraq)."